 Great.
 Snot all over me now.
 Give me back the athelas.

 Stupid thunderstorm.
 Stupid truck.
-This sucks.

 “Might could look around and see if anything else got thrown out,” Cort suggested gingerly.
 His expression was surprisingly accepting and sympathetic, instead of the usual discomfort men had around weepy women.

 She shook her head in denial.
 What good would that do?
 She had no way of going home now and whatever was in the suitcase was all she had at the moment.
 But Cort started a scan on one end of the truck and she followed suit at the other end.
 Apart from the suitcase, there wasn’t anything she expected to find.
 She’d cleaned out pretty much everything a few days ago, except for…